ScriptKiddie404/03-node-webserver/README.md

 # Web server app

-A small app with node and express to test static file serving via handlebars.
+A small app with node and express to test static files.

 ## Dependencies

 + Express.js
-+